almariah/k8s-metadata-injector/README.md

             --secret k8s-metadata-injector
 ```

-Then modify the config in `cm.yaml` to inject the annotations and labels to all defined namespace, and deploy:
+Then modify the config in `cm.yaml` as desired to inject the annotations and labels to all defined namespaces, and deploy:

 ```bash
 kubectl apply -f deployment/cm.yaml
 ```

-Finally install `k8s-metadata-injector`
+Finally replacing `${CA_BUNDLE}` with cluster CA certificate and install `k8s-metadata-injector` as follows:

 ```bash
 cat deployment/install.yaml | \